 – Shingles perform better in cooler climates rather than hot temperature conditions; extreme heat causes shingles to crack and loose color.

 – Regular maintenance and repairs are required and are better done before it rains or snows to prevent further damage to the shingles

-- Asphalt shingles are not an environmentally friendly roofing material.
+– Asphalt shingles are not an environmentally friendly roofing material.
 They are a petroleum based product; manufacturing of shingles wastes a lot of energy and exacerbates green house gas emissions.
-Asphalt shingles do not get recycled and regularly end up in our landfills, after a relatively short service life compared to other, more-sustainable roofing options for homes and commercial buildings.
+By and large, old asphalt shingles don’t get recycled, and hence regularly end up in our landfills, after a relatively short service life compared to other, more-sustainable roofing options for homes and commercial buildings.